 For even better results you can pair products containing HA with other products that can boost HA’s effect such as Vitamin C. Vitamin C contains high antioxidant properties that can protect your skin against oxidative damage.
 It also has a brightening effect to reduce the appearance of, acne spots, blemishes and sun spots.
 When partnered with HA, you won’t only look youthful, but you’ll have clearer and fairer skin, too.

 Some companies use what’s called “low molecular weight” Hyaluronic Acid, which has a smaller molecule than regular Hyaluronic Acid.
 Molecules of “regular” HA are larger, which explains why they remain on skin’s outer surface.
 Making HA molecules smaller means it can reach a bit farther into skin’s uppermost layers for more visibly enhanced results.

 For more about Hyaluronic Acid and how your skin can benefit from it, here’s an interesting infographic you can check out…

 I hope this article has proved to you that Hyaluronic Acid’s skin-replenishing properties form an essential part of a complete anti-aging routine!
 Let me know if you’ll be adding this to your anti-aging arsenal.
 I’m hoping to update this post soon with some product suggestions so come back soon!

-Why not pin this post for easy reference in the future?
+Why not pin this post about the Benefits of Hyaluronic Acid for easy reference in the future using the pin below…

 With thanks to Hannah Do, founder of Thank Your Skin, for her insights into this topic.
 She aspires to help her readers achieve their most beautiful skin by sharing personal tips learned through both years of experience and thorough research.
 Click here to check out her latest article.